v10networkscom/saltychat-docs/readme.md

 * [Fleck](https://github.com/statianzo/Fleck)

 Sounds we ship in the `default` sound pack are made by [BeatbaronTV](https://twitter.com/BeatbaronTV), except from the radio sounds, these are recorded from two `Motorola Talkabout T82 Extreme` we bought for this.

+Since this plugin is completely free to use, please consider supporting us with a donation through our [website](https://www.saltmine.de/), especially if you are running a project and have some leftovers or making profit while using Salty Chat.